starcharles/EthDevEnv/README.md

 File description

-* public/javascript/main.js

-browser functions written in AngularJS
+* public/javascript/main.js  : rowser functions written in AngularJS

-* routes/lib
-some modules to Interact with Ethereum server(Using geth)
+* routes/lib  : some modules to Interact with Ethereum server(Using geth)